mmower/weft/README.md

 `WeftApplicationDelegate` defines 1 mandatory and 3 optional methods for allowing the host and `WeftApplication` to interact.

+Note that if the delegate also supports the `NSTextFieldDelegate` protocol then it will be registered as the delegate for any `NSTextField` objects generated.

 #### Mandatory methods

 ##### `- (void)weftApplication:(WeftApplication *)app complete:(BOOL)ok`